Adisadel College

-Adisadel College, popularly known as "ADISCO", is an Anglican boys' boarding school in Cape Coast, Ghana.
-Adisadel College is one of the oldest senior high schools in Africa, and was ranked 10th out of the top 100 best high schools in Africa by Africa Almanac in 2003, based on quality of education, student engagement, strength and activities of alumni, school profile, internet and news visibility.
+Adisadel College, popularly known as "Adisco", is an Anglican boys' boarding school in Cape Coast, Ghana.
+It was established by Rt.
+Rev. Nathaniel T Hamlyn in 1910.
+Adisadel College is one of the oldest secondary schools in Ghana, and was ranked 10th out of the top 100 best high schools in Africa by Africa Almanac in 2003, based on quality of education, student engagement, strength and activities of alumni, school profile, internet and news visibility.
+Recently, they were ranked among the best senior high schools in Ghana per WAEC standards and is the best senior high school in Cape Coast according to the YEN in 2024.

 History

-Adisadel was established in 1910 in a building at Topp Yard, near Christ Church School which is within the vicinity of Cape Coast Castle.
-It began with 29 boys, but by 1935, it had expanded to accommodate about 200 pupils.
+Adisadel was established in 1910 in a building at Topp Yard, near Christ Church School, which is within the vicinity of Cape Coast Castle.
+The school began with 29 boys and by 1935, it had expanded to accommodate about 200 pupils.
 The school buildings were extended in 1950 by Maxwell Fry and Jane Drew.
 Student enrolment stood at 545, at the time of the school's Golden Jubilee in 1960.
-There were over 1500 boarding students and 93 teachers when the school celebrated its centenary anniversary in 2010.
+By the time the school celebrated its centenary anniversary in 2010, Adisadel could boast about 1500 boarding students and 93 teachers.

 The school's original founder was the Rt.
 Rev. Nathaniel Temple Hamlyn, a missionary who was then Anglican Bishop of Accra between 1908 and 1910.
 Hamlyn's ambition was to establish a grammar school to educate the sons of Anglicans in the colony, and also create an educational institution which will serve as a training ground for the clergy.

-Adisadel College is the second-oldest secondary school in Ghana after Mfantsipim School, an arch rival which was established by the Methodist Church in 1876.
-Adisco is also one of the most famous institutions of learning in sub-Saharan Africa.
+Adisadel College is the second-oldest secondary school in Ghana after Mfantsipim School, an arch rival that was established by the Methodist Church in 1876.
+Adisco is also one of the most famous high schools in sub-Saharan Africa.